-John F. Kennedy's Inaugural Address, where he slowed is usually very high speaking rate down to below 100 wpm (his average was well above 150 wpm).
+John F. Kennedy's Inaugural Address, where he slowed his usually very high speaking rate down to below 100 wpm (his average was well above 150 wpm).

 The average speaking rate changes dramatically for the purpose of your speech.
 According to the National Center for Voice and Speech, the average conversation rate for English speakers in the United States is about 150 wpm.
 However for radio presenters or podcasters, the wpm is higher.